 Benjamin has both national and local litigation experience.
 Typical matters include:

 - Seismic Wells, LLC v.
-The Sinclair Companies: Benjamin was on the trial team for this multimillion-dollar breach of contract/fraud case pending in the Northern District of Texas.
-In addition to cross-examining a geophysicist, Benjamin drafted Sinclair’s winning motion for judgment as a matter of law.
+The Sinclair Companies: Benjamin second chaired this multimillion-dollar breach of contract/fraud case pending in the Northern District of Texas.
+The team won the case on a directed verdict prior to presenting their case in chief.
 Benjamin defended the favorable judgment on appeal by successfully drafting the appellate briefs and arguing the case at oral arguments to the U.S. Court of Appeals for the Fifth Circuit.

 - Johnson’s® Baby Powder Litigation: Benjamin was responsible for managing more than 600 asbestos cases asserted against Johnson & Johnson around the country.
 Benjamin was on the trial team for the first talc-asbestos trial asserted against the manufacturer in the country, and his work contributed to Johnson & Johnson receiving a full defense verdict in that case.